iaincalder1/try_git/readme.md

 # Try Git
-This repository's sole purpose is to help me get the hang of git and to give me practice in using.
+This repository's sole purpose is to help me get the hang of git and to give me practice in using it.